 Proposed National Extension for IHE United States

 The proposed national extension documented in this section is planned to be used in conjunction with the definitions of integration profiles, actors and transactions provided in Volumes 1 through 3 of the IHE ITI Technical Framework.
-This section includes extensions and restrictions to effectively support the regional practice of healthcare in United States.
+This section includes extensions and restrictions to effectively support the regional practice of healthcare in the United States.

-This proposed ITI national extension document was developed by the AHIMA Standards Task Force was authored under the sponsorship and supervision of Patient Care Coordination Committee.
+This proposed ITI national extension document was developed by the AHIMA Standards Task Force and was authored under the sponsorship and supervision of Patient Care Coordination Committee.
 Based on the public comment outcomes, the proposal for the US national Extension will be submitted to the IHE USA initiative.
 The point of contact for this proposal is: